stanfortonski/StickMan-3D/README.md

 ![Player 1 punched with right hand another player](ss/3.png)

+### What game is this?
+This game is inspired on old games with handwritten stickmans and Tekken.
+This is only fast implementation of the game but not demo.
+Game allows to play with friend or with AI.

-**This application is based on [my 3D Engine](https://github.com/stanfortonski/3D-Engine-OpenGL-4).
-To compilation this game required are engine files which We have to download and collect in engine folder.**
+**This application is based on [my Engine 3D](https://github.com/stanfortonski/3D-Engine-OpenGL-4).
+To compilation this game required engine files which We have to download and collect in engine folder.**

-**Package includes exe file compiled in Windows 10 MinGW G++ and dll files.**
+**Package includes exe file compiled in Windows 10 MinGW G++ and dll files.
+So you can play instant without compilation.**

 ### Additional Features:
 - cell shading
+- blocky rain

 ### Requirements:
 - Graphics card that support OpenGL 4.1
 - Graphics card drivers
+- It is good to have joystick but not necessary

 Tested on RX 480 and GTX 650 ti.